dantelex/Xtre-Components/README.md

 # Avatar-Initials
-Create initials with your name, instead of using images or use when no images
+Create initials with your name, instead of using images or use when no images. it's a fun project i created.
+All you have to do is add your name to the input box and sumbit. it takes one or two initials only which is ideal. e.g "Dante" would be "D" and "Dante Lex" would be "DL".
+You can improve it and use in your project.